rjkviegas/skills-workshops/ruby-fundamentals/data-structures/README.md

 Now imagine we wanted to know how much each of the items cost.
 How could we store this?

-We want to associate two variables together, so a key, value store like a `hash` could be useful to us.
+We want to associate two variables together, so a key-value store like a `hash` could be useful to us.

 Our menu could become:
 ```